samdengler/aws-serverless-workshops/DevOps/2_ContinuousDeliveryPipeline/README.md

 1. Scroll to the top of the test page, and verify that on the right side of the panel that the **Status** code of the HTTP response is 200.

     ![Validate 3](images/validate-3.png)

+Congratulations, you have used the API to successfully add a Unicorn.
+Next, use the API to list the Unicorns and confirm Shadowfox is included.

 ### 2. List Unicorns